Seddryck/NBi/_documentation/syntax-2-0.md

 The system-under-test *execution* was a bit ambiguous, sometimes used for performance or successfulness of a query/ETL and sometimes for the result-set of a query.
 The new syntax will clarify this by introducing the system-under-test *result-set*.

 This result-set can be defined in different way.

+### Inline definition

 The most straightforward is to define rows and cells inline.

 {% highlight xml %}
 <resultSet>